-Have you every had some weird dreams?
+Have you ever had some weird dreams?
 Maybe you’re back in middle school, or you find yourself on the top of a mountain, or your teeth fall out?
 Dreams are complex and the way our subconscious minds works is mysterious, and tough to understand.

-The exact meanings of our dreams is largely a mystery.
+The exact meaning of our dreams is largely a mystery.
 But there are many schools of thought on dream interpretation, and there is a lot we can learn from our nighttime reveries.
 Your mental, physical, and emotional health can creep into your dreams and make them do strange things.
 Plus, when your dreams get sexual, you can wake up with a lot of confusion, and maybe even a little arousal.

 So let’s skip the No-Doze and face our sexual Freddie Kruegers head on!
 Here are some things your mind might be trying to say to you while you’re sleeping.

 What’s up with sexual dreaming?

 So you just had a sex dream.
 There’s no need to panic!
 It happens to most people who can easily recall their dreams.
 In fact, a study by the University of Montreal found that approximately 8% of dreams involve some sort of sexual activity.
 Chances are, the dream wasn’t really about sex at all, and it instead represents an underlying feeling you have that you might not be entirely aware of.

 The way that you personally feel about sex also affects what it means when it shows up in your dreams.
 If sex is a scary thing for you, then it would make sense that it presents in your nightmares.
 If sex means love and romance for you, then your subconscious probably uses it as a tool to explore happy scenarios.